Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

 - Have an [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal) created.
 - Have a [logical device created](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub) in your Azure IoT Hub using the authentication type "Symmetric Key".

-    NOTE: Device keys are used to automatically generate a SAS token for authentication that is valid for only one hour.
+    NOTE: Device keys are used to automatically generate a SAS token for authentication, which is only valid for one hour.

 - Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.
 - Have one of the following interfaces to your Azure IoT Hub set up:
-  1. [Azure Command Line Interface utility](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) installed, along with the [Azure IoT CLI extension](https://github.com/Azure/azure-iot-cli-extension).
+  - [Azure Command Line Interface utility](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) installed, along with the [Azure IoT CLI extension](https://github.com/Azure/azure-iot-cli-extension).
 A list of all the Azure IoT CLI extension commands can be found [here](https://docs.microsoft.com/cli/azure/iot?view=azure-cli-latest)

     ```bash
     $ curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
     $ az extension add --name azure-iot
     ```

     NOTE: This sample demonstrates use of the CLI.

-  2. The most recent version of [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases) installed.
+  - The most recent version of [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases) installed.
 More instruction on its usage can be found (more instructions can be found [here](https://docs.microsoft.com/azure/iot-pnp/howto-use-iot-explorer).

     NOTE: This sample does NOT demonstrate use of the Azure IoT Explorer.